MJoergen/nexys4ddr/offloader/Episodes/ep08_-_Math/README.md

 So in the math directory just type make, and the math test bench in tb\_math.vhd is run.

+I've also made a separate test bench just for the sqrt module.
+Just uncomment the line "#TB = tb\_sqrt" in the top of the Makefile.

 ## Testing in hardware
 When the FPGA is programmed, it just waits for commands sent via UDP.
 So I've modified the test program main.py to send specially formatted UDP frames to the FPGA, and listen for corresponding replies.

+It is important that the test program assumes the same data size as the FPGA design.
+In the FPGA this is controlled in top.vhd in line 36.
+In the test program it is in main.py in line 12.